S5 Ep82: How To Impress Recruiters and What 10,000 Interviews Reveal

 Andy 0:03

 Welcome to the HigherEdJobs Podcast.
-I'm Andy Hibel, the Chief Operating Officer and one of the co-founders of HigherEdJobs.
+I'm Andy Hibel, the chief operating officer and one of the co-founders of HigherEdJobs.

 Kelly 0:09

-And I'm Kelly Cherwin, the Director of Editorial Strategy.
-Today we're lucky to have Gail Freeman, who is the President and Founder of Freeman Philanthropic Services LLC.
-We're going to be tackling the topic for our employers, our HR professionals, our search committees, talking about making the search process stronger and more strategic.
-So to give you a background on Gail, Gail is the Principal Founder of Freeman Philanthropic Services, bringing decades of experience in the nonprofit and philanthropic sectors.
-She's recognized for her leadership and executive recruitment, fundraising, and strategic consulting for mission-driven organizations.
-Gail serves as Chair Emeritus of the Lille Lee Family School, Philanthropy at the Indian University and is a founding member of its board of visitors.
-The school, the first in the world dedicated to advancing philanthropy through education, reflects Gail's lifelong commitment to cultivating innovation and leadership in the sector.
 Through FPS, Gail partners with organizations to strengthen their capacity, deepen their impact, and build visionary leadership for a more equitable and sustainable future.
-Headquartered in New York City and founded in 2002, Freeman Philanthropic Services LLC FPS is a retained executive recruitment firms serving the non-for-profit sector.
-Their FPS has completed 705 executive recruitments, with 100% completion rate across the C-suite, including executive leaders, in development communications, finance, human resources, programs, operations, legal council, CEOs, and executive directors.
-FPS specializes in building teams and partnering with key stakeholders at organizations during periods of transition, including inaugural executive leadership, leadership transition, after years of service, and succession of founders.
-Gail, thank you so much for being here today.
+Headquartered in New York City and founded in 2002, Freeman Philanthropic Services LLC (FPS) is a retained executive recruitment firm serving the nonprofit sector.
+FPS has completed 705 executive recruitments, with a 100% completion rate across the C-suite, including executive leaders in development, communications, finance, human resources, programs, operations, legal counsel, CEOs, and executive directors.
+FPS specializes in building teams and partnering with key stakeholders at organizations during periods of transition, including inaugural executive leadership, leadership transition after years of service, and succession of founders.

-Gail Freeman 1:50
+Gail 1:50

 Thank you for the opportunity to speak with you.